-For rooftop tacos and margaritas: Mi Vida
+For rooftop tacos and margaritas in the Southwest Waterfront: Mi Vida

 Mexico City native chef Roberto Santibañez is known as an ambassador of regional Mexican cooking in the U.S., and his Mi Vida furthers that.
-On the patio, dine on dishes such as braised chicken enchiladas, crab and shrimp empanadas, tacos, and churros con chocolate in a colorful, waterside setting — all offset by six types of margaritas and an considerable mezcal and tequila list.
+On the heated patio, dine on dishes such as braised chicken enchiladas, crab and shrimp empanadas, tacos, and churros con chocolate in a colorful, waterside setting — all offset by six types of margaritas and an considerable mezcal and tequila list.

-For Japanese: Zeppelin
+For sushi in Shaw: Zeppelin

 Dine in Shaw underneath a heated, covered patio area at Zeppelin, where fish is aged on site by sushi heavy hitter Minoru Ogawa.
 The second-generation, Tokyo-born chef serves up all sorts of maki, sashimi, nigiri, and chirashi, and he goes beyond raw fish with yakitori, too.
 The drink menu is extensive, with a strong focus on sake.
 Guests are encouraged to BYO-blanket for outdoor seating, which is walk-in only.